TheCrazyGM/nectarengine/docs/contribute.rst

 1. Fork or branch from the master.
 2. Create commits following the commit style
 3. Start a pull request to the master branch
-4. Wait for a @holger80 or another member to review
+4. Wait for a @thecrazygm or another member to review

 Issues
 ------